 With the colour wheel as our guide, it's time to grab your palette, squeeze out your primary colours, and embark on a mixing adventure.

-It's like magic potions in the art world!
 But not all paint colours are created equally, just think of the variety of red paint you can buy at the store - cool red, warm red, pink-red, yellow-red.
-This is where things start to get tricky!
+This is where things start to get tricky.
+If you have a warm orange-red and a teal blue - the colours can become muddy (more on this below!).

 Complementary Colours - Sparks of Contrast